cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 }
 ```

-Then in the `EmployeeService` class the bean must be Autowired as follows:
+Then in the `EmployeeService` class the bean must be auto-wired as follows:
 ```java
 @Autowired
 private DataSource myDatasource
 ```
+This method removes the ability to easily modify the JNDI reference using the property, so is not used in our supplied example.

+> **Note:** If your application needs to access multiple different data sources within the same application, then this

 ## Step 3.
 Add transaction support